 The traditional business approach considers the viability and operational/technical feasibility of a product when designing it.
 After identifying a problem or set of problems, it derives a profitable solution.

 However, this approach often doesn’t lead to success because it doesn’t focus on why a customer needs the product, but rather on how and what.
 This company-centric approach’s metrics don’t consider the end user’s needs, which is why design thinking has become more popular.

-Design thinking incorporates the user experience into the design process, moving beyond the simple look and feel part of product design.
-Design thinking was popularized by IDEO founder Tim Brown, who describes it as “a human-centered approach to innovation that draws from the designer’s toolkit to integrate the needs of people, the possibilities of technology, and the requirements for business success.”
+Design thinking, popularized by IDEO founder Tim Brown, is a human-centered approach to innovation that considers the needs of people, the possibilities of technology, and the requirements for business success.

 It incorporates the user experience into the design process and goes beyond the look and feel of product design.
 One of the key factors that contribute to the success of design thinking is the prototyping phase.